oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 #### Manually copying the image to your worker nodes

-If you are not able to use a remote Docker registry, for example if you Kubernetes cluster is in a secure network with no external access, you can manually copy the Docker images to the cluster instead.
+If you are not able to use a remote Docker registry, for example if your Kubernetes cluster is in a secure network with no external access, you can manually copy the Docker images to the cluster instead.

 On the machine where you created the image, export it into a tar file using this command:

 ```
-docker save domain1:1.0 > domain1.tar
+Docker save domain1:1.0 > domain1.tar
 ```

 Then copy that tar file to each worker node in your Kubernetes cluster and run this command on each node:

 ```
-docker load < domain1.tar
+Docker load < domain1.tar
 ```

 #### Restart pods to clear the error

-After you have ensured the images are accessible on all worker nodes, you may need to restart the pods so that Kubernetes will attempt to pull the images again.
+After you have ensured that the images are accessible on all worker nodes, you may need to restart the pods so that Kubernetes will attempt to pull the images again.
 You can do this by deleting the pods themselves, or deleting the domain resource and then recreating it.